Call for Proposals Data Science 2020

 - start of the projects: from 8th to 15th February 2021.

-To ensure your proposal is appropriate for this call, we advise you to contact the Data Science team when you intend to apply for a proposal via datascience rug.nl.
+To ensure your proposal is appropriate for this call, we advise you to contact the Data Science team when you intend to apply via datascience rug.nl.
 Describe your research question and expectations from data science in three or four sentences.